Anthony Albanese: 2013 leadership election

 Following the defeat of Labor at the 2013 election, Albanese announced his candidacy to be Leader of the Labor Party, standing against Bill Shorten.
 Shorten was announced as the winner after a month-long contest that was the first to involve a combined vote of MPs and rank-and-file members.
 Although Albanese won comfortably among party members, Shorten held a greater lead among MPs, and was subsequently elected.

 Shorten Opposition

 In October 2013, shortly after the leadership election, Shorten appointed Albanese Shadow Minister for Infrastructure and Transport and Shadow Minister for Tourism; he held these roles throughout Shorten's time as leader.
 In September 2014, Albanese was given the additional role of Shadow Minister for Cities.
+Following Labor's narrow loss in the 2016 federal election, it was reported by Sky News that Albanese was preparing to challenge Shorten for the leadership of the party.
+However, Albanese ruled out such a challenge, and Shorten was re-elected unopposed as Labor leader.

 Leader of the Opposition (2019–2022)

 2019 leadership election

 Bill Shorten announced his resignation as Leader of the Labor Party on 18 May 2019, following Labor's unexpected defeat in the 2019 election.
 The day after, Albanese announced his candidacy in the subsequent leadership election.
 On 21 May, Chris Bowen announced he would also contest the ballot; however, the next day, he announced his withdrawal, citing his lack of support among the party membership.
 With no other candidate stepping forward, Albanese took the leadership unopposed on 30 May, with Richard Marles as his deputy.
 Aged 56 when he took office, he became the oldest first-time Opposition Leader in 59 years, since Arthur Calwell (aged 63) took office in 1960.
 Albanese unveiled his shadow ministry on 1 June 2019.